Ivo Grbić (footballer)

-Ivo Grbić (/hr/; born 18 January 1996) is a Croatian professional footballer who plays as a goalkeeper for Süper Lig club Fatih Karagümrük, on loan from EFL Championship club Sheffield United.
+Ivo Grbić (/hr/; born 18 January 1996) is a Croatian professional footballer who plays as a goalkeeper for Bulgarian First League club Ludogorets Razgrad.

 Club career

 Hajduk Split

 Born in Split, Croatia, Grbić moved to the Hajduk Split academy aged 9, where he remained for the rest of his youth career.
 A youth international since the U14 level, he has drawn high praise from experts such as Vladimir Beara.
 At the beginning of the 2014–15 season he became the first goalkeeper of Hajduk Split II in the Treća HNL Jug.
 His first glimpse of first-team football was in October of the same year, when he acted as the reserve goalkeeper, but he only made his debut on 18 April 2015 in the home defeat to Rijeka, conceding two goals in the last 10 minutes of the game.

 Lokomotiva

 After lack of opportunities, Grbić became frustrated about his club status, thus eventually rejecting the contract extension and joining Lokomotiva in summer 2018.
 He made his debut for Lokomotiva on 28 July 2018 in a 4–0 victory over Inter Zaprešić.
 During 2019–20 season, Grbić played a key role in Lokomotiva's run as they finished second in the Prva HNL and the Cup, qualifying for the Champions League second qualifying round.